seanbreckenridge/browserexport/README.md

 Since [promnesia #375](https://github.com/karlicoss/promnesia/pull/375), `browserexport` is used in [promnesia](https://github.com/karlicoss/promnesia) in the `browser.py` file (to read any of the supported databases here from disk), see [setup](https://github.com/karlicoss/promnesia#setup) and [the browser source quickstart](https://github.com/karlicoss/promnesia/blob/master/doc/SOURCES.org#browser) in the instructions for more

-Eventually this project may be used in promnesia to replace the `browser.py` file

 ## Contributing

 Clone the repository and [optionally] create a [virtual environment](https://docs.python.org/3/library/venv.html) to do your work in.